Accessibility in the Norfolk Public Library

 - The library will deliver library materials to patrons whose health or disability prevents them from visiting the library.
 If you are interested in this service for yourself or a loved one, please contact our Outreach Coordinator, Lenaya, at 402-844-2100.

 Considerations for people who need assistance with transportation:

-- If you need curb to curb service, you can call for a ride with North Fork Area Transit TeleLift at 402-379-4595.
+- North Fork Area Transit TeleLift is available for a small fee at 402-379-4595.
 All TeleLift vehicles are wheelchair accessible.